scohenma/COHEN-Python_Portfolio/FinalStreamlitApp/README.md

 [University of Virginia](https://www.virginia.edu/),
 [Syracuse University](https://www.syracuse.edu/)

 # Final Thoughts
-University Explorer is more than just a tool, but an experience for any student.
-I hope it brings students one step closer to finding a university that feels like home.
+I hope this University Explorer App brings students one step closer to finding a university that feels like home.